 Generational Opportunities to Achieve Long-term Success (GOALS)

-The Arapahoe County Department of Human Services, in partnership with Family Tree and other key partners, is designing an innovative program that provides bridge housing and wrap-around supportive services to better the outcomes for both parents and children.
+The Arapahoe County Department of Human Services, in partnership with Family Tree and other key partners, designed an innovative program that provides bridge housing and wrap-around supportive services to better the outcomes for both parents and children.

 A Structured Residential Program